bwj19-wedding-planner-portfolio/UI-1/README.md

 * Have buttons that link to the react application.
 * The website should host on a hosting platform.
 * Describe the project in the website.
+* In about page, should included images of the members and links to their socials/Github.

 ## Team Members:
 * Min Huang / UI developer